Skip to content

 Shingles is a condition caused by the varicella zoster virus, the same virus that causes chickenpox.
 If you’ve had chickenpox in the past, you can still get shingles, because the chickenpox virus stays in the nerve cells.
 Shingles occur when it becomes active again.

-Shingles, opens in a new tab causes a painful and blistering rash, says nib Group Medical Advisor Dr Hamish Black.
+Shingles causes a painful and blistering rash, says nib Group Medical Advisor Dr Hamish Black.
 The rash usually appears on one side of the body, but can be on any area, including the face, chest, back, stomach or pelvis.
 “It can also cause a low-grade fever and lethargy,” he adds.

-While some people have mild symptoms and recover quickly, one in 10 people can experience pain and tingling of shingles, opens in a new tab for months or years.
+While some people have mild symptoms and recover quickly, one in 10 people can experience pain and tingling of shingles for months or years.
 Others may need to be hospitalised, and in worst cases, shingles can lead to death.
+“If you have shingles near or in the eye, you will need ophthalmological care,” Hamish says.
+If you are an nib member, use our Find a Provider tool to assist in finding a service near you.

 The shingles vaccine

 The good news is that there is a shingles vaccine.
 While it may not stop you from getting shingles, it reduces your chance of getting it.
-And if you do get shingles, the vaccine will help the symptoms, opens in a new tab be milder and last for a shorter amount of time.
+And if you do get shingles, the vaccine will help the symptoms be milder and last for a shorter amount of time.

-It isn’t the same as the chickenpox vaccine – read more about that here, opens in a new tab.
+It isn’t the same as the chickenpox vaccine – read more about that here.

 Who needs the vaccine, and when should they get it?

-People aged 60 and over are recommended to get the vaccine, opens in a new tab, and it is free for people aged in their 70s.
-But it’s a good idea for anyone aged over 50 to have a chat with their GP about whether they should have the vaccine, especially if you’re living with someone who has a weakened immune system, opens in a new tab.
+People aged 60 and over are recommended to get the vaccine, and it is free for people aged in their 70s.
+But it’s a good idea for anyone aged over 50 to have a chat with their GP about whether they should have the vaccine, especially if you’re living with someone who has a weakened immune system.

 Types of shingles vaccines